Simon, Coulibaly, Traore, Moutoussamy, Castelletto, and Bukari win French Cup with FC Nantes | Goal.com

 That lead fuelled the Canaries’ confidence as they continued to dominate ball possession, with Nigeria international Simon going close to doubling their advantage.

-Nice had chances to level matters but they missed clear cut opportunities.
-Even at their late wave of pressure, they were unable to stop Nantes from winning their first piece of silverware since 2001.
+Nice had chances to level matters but they missed clear-cut opportunities.
+Despite their late waves of pressure, they were unable to stop Nantes from winning their first piece of silverware since 2001.

-While Cameroon’s Castelletto was in action from start to finish alongside Congo’s Moutoussamy, Moses was subbed off for Ghana’s Bukari in the 73rd minute.
+While Cameroon’s Castelletto was in action from start to finish alongside Congo’s Moutoussamy, Simon was subbed off for Ghana’s Bukari in the 73rd minute.

 Elsewhere, Mali duo of Traore and Coulibaly played no part in the low scoring final.